joseasoler/tradergen/README.md

 **Cannibal:** Adds items from morally questionable origins to the trader stock.
 Present in combat and slaver orbital traders.

-**Craftsmanship:** Includes apparel, furniture and art created from stone, metal or wood.
+**Craftsmanship:** Adds apparel, furniture and art created from stone, metal or wood to the stock of the trader.
 Present in bulk and imperial orbital traders.

 **Culture (With [Vanilla Books Expanded](https://steamcommunity.com/workshop/filedetails/?id=2193152410)):** Has recreation buildings, books, blueprints and maps in stock.
 You can purchase the newspaper of their ship as well.
 Present in exotic and imperial orbital traders.